 The World Classic Rockers is a rock supergroup that was founded in 1995 by Nick St. Nicholas of Steppenwolf.
+Randy Meisner joined the group in 1997.
 The member lineup rotates and changes depending on the availability of a musician at any given time.
 These World Classic Rockers publicity photos were taken in Westlake, CA (Hyatt Regency Hotel – Apr.
 5, 1997) and Los Angeles (Sportsmen’s Lodge – Mar.
 17, 1997) and others in Los Angeles on April 1, 1997 by Jim Steinfeldt.
 Randy had just turned 51.
 The Rock and Roll Hall of Fame induction for the Eagles was just a few months later in January 1998.

 Their promo video below was directed and shot by Chip Miller at the Ventura Theater in Ventura, CA on June 21, 2000.

 More on the World Classic Rockers (WCR) band on this page.

 There is also a video at the bottom of this page of Kurt Griffey (friend and World Classic Rockers band member with Randy) introducing the April 2018 release of a vinyl album of Randy’s music by Sonic Past Music.
 This was a Record Store Day 2018 special release.

 Directed and shot by Chip Miller at the Ventura Theater in Ventura, CA – 1998